AntoineSir/mon-site-web/content/home/posts.md

 date = 2016-04-20T00:00:00

 title = "Le blog"
-subtitle = "Articles sur les envies du moment"
+subtitle = "Quelques notes sur la programmation statistique"

 # Order that this section will appear in.
 weight = 6